sweta12232/Numerical-Method-Project/README.md

 | Gauss-Seidel | Direct methods win outright on a 3×3 system. |
 | Gaussian quadrature | No integral arises in the problem. |

-## Key findings beyond the fit

-1. **κ₂ = 3.7 × 10¹⁵ on raw units, but the bound is not attained.** Tested in single precision: raw units were 3.6× worse than scaled, against a predicted 10¹⁰. κ₂ is a worst case over all right-hand sides.
-Scaling is applied regardless, since the favourable alignment cannot be verified in advance for new data.

-2. **A small residual does not imply a small error.** Both solvers returned residuals near 10⁻¹⁶ even in the worst-conditioned case.

-3. **The residual definition mattered more than any numerical choice.** The relative residual `(y−f)/y` is asymmetric — bounded for under-prediction, unbounded for over-prediction — and biased predictions downward by 18% (36 of 50 states).
-The log-ratio residual `ln(y/f)` is symmetric and unbiased.

-4. **R² selected the worst model.** The absolute-residual fit scored the highest R² (0.881) with the worst median error (78%) and 47 of 50 states under-predicted, because R² is dominated by California.

-5. **The residuals identify the model's own weakness.** Under-predicted states (Vermont, Maine, Rhode Island, Connecticut, California, Oregon) are all Section 177 ZEV-programme states; over-predicted states are not.
-State EV policy is the dominant omitted variable.

 ## Verification